 A demo jupyter notebook for UrbanAccess can be found in the demo directory.

 Minimum GTFS data requirements

-The minimum GTFS data types required to use UrbanAccess are: stop_times, stops, routes, calendar, and trips however if there is no calendar, calendar_dates can be used as a replacement.
+The minimum GTFS data types required to use UrbanAccess are: stop_times, stops, routes and trips and one of either calendar or calendar_dates.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.